Sometimes you spend money. And then keep on spending money. And then you get hungry.

 Good pho needs a nice and light, aromatic broth loaded with beefy flavour that is well balanced by the spices.
-It takes a long time to get right and Black Ginger in Newtown is a good example of how to do that.
+It takes a long time to get right, and Black Ginger in Newtown is a good example of how to do that.
 Their 12-hour bone broth has an excellent depth of flavour and creates a solid foundation for all their pho dishes.
 Thankfully they also do a great vegan broth too so everyone can share the joy.
-Splash out on some tamarind chicken or the exquisite fried stuffed eggplant.
 Best of all, the pho here clocks in at as little as $14.80.
 Score.

 Harvey’s Hot Sandwiches

 Harvey’s Hot Sandwiches is filled with retro charm and mammoth sangas packed with all the trimmings.
-This 50s-style American diner meets nostalgic Aussie milkbar whips up mega stacks of the good stuff with the ultimate sandwich bread—thick and fluffy on the inside, yet nice and crisp on the outside.
+This '50s-style American diner meets nostalgic Aussie milkbar whips up mega stacks of the good stuff with the ultimate fluffy sandwich bread.
 You’ll want to try the epic bacon and egg roll loaded with a fried egg, crispy bacon, and barbecue sauce.
-On her own, she’ll only set you back a cruisy $8, or you can start your day right with the Brekkie Combo, which involves the roll in question and a coffee for just a tenner.
-Heading there at lunchtime?
+On her own, she’ll only set you back a cruisy $9, or you can start your day right with the Brekkie Combo, which involves the roll in question and a coffee for just a tenner.
+Heading at lunchtime?
 Get the classic ham sambo ($13) or one of its chook rolls—you won’t regret it.

 Marrickville Pork Roll